Renormalization group analysis of superradiant growth of self-interacting axion cloud: Numerical results

 As an example, we present the time evolution of the frequency shift $\delta\omega$ in the case when the mass of the axion and the spin parameter of the central black hole are $\mu M = 0.42$ and $a/M = 0.99$, respectively.
 We consider the cloud evolved from a single mode with $l_0 = m_0 = 1$.
 With lowest overtone number $n_0 = 0$, this parameter set gives the growth rate of the axion cloud as

-which is nearly the maximum and thus most interesting for the realistic observation. \if0 Also, we took the initial amplitude of the axion cloud as $|\phi|/F_a = 10^{-6}$ and normalized the bound state mode functions $R_{l_0m_0\omega_0}$ so that they satisfies
+which is nearly the maximum and thus most interesting for realistic observations. \if0 Also, we took the initial amplitude of the axion cloud as $|\phi|/F_a = 10^{-6}$ and normalized the bound state mode functions $R_{l_0m_0\omega_0}$ so that they satisfies

 \fi

 In Table \ref{table:renomcoeef}, the calculated numerical coefficients that appear in the renormalization group equation is shown.
 We observe that the real parts of $C^{(1)}$ and $\hat{C}^{(2)}$ are both suppressed compared to its imaginary part, as is expected from the order counting with respect to $\omega_{0,I}$.